syntasso/kratix-docs/docs/main/05-reference/12-workflows.md

           # Security context fields, e.g.:
           runAsNonRoot: false
   ```

-  The ConfigMap is loaded in when the Kratix pod starts up.
-Anytime the
-  ConfigMap is updated, the Kratix pod will need to be restarted.

 Any security context set in the container spec will override the global default
 security context.